-The University of Colorado is implementing multi-factor authentication to improve protection of personal employee information available in the portal.
-Soon, it will take two items – your password and your phone – to access sensitive information.
+The University of Colorado has implemented multi-factor authentication to improve protection of personal employee information available in the portal.
+It now takes two items – your password and your phone – to access sensitive information.
 This decreases the likelihood that others can access your data, even if they have your password.

 How it works